Study of the Emergence of a Gluon Mass Scale from Center Vortices Using a Wave-Functional Formalism: Gauge-invariant correlators due to center vortices

-In Ref.~\cite{wavefunctional}, in order to avoid irrelevant gauge-dependent information about the frame, we wrote the wave functional with variables fixed in the maximal Abelian gauge (MAG).
-Indeed, there is a single-valued gauge transformation $S_{\rm D}$ such that the gauge field in Eqs. \eqref{our-a}, \eqref{Ad-g} is physically equivalent to
+In Ref.~\cite{wavefunctional}, in order to avoid irrelevant gauge-dependent information about the frame, we wrote the wave functional with variables fixed in the MAG.
+Indeed, there is a single-valued gauge transformation $S_{\rm D}$ such that the gauge field in Eqs. \eqref{g-A} and \eqref{Ad-g} is physically equivalent to

 where $F_{\rm MAG}$ is simply the Abelian field strength of $A_{\rm MAG}$.
 The commutator of ordinary derivatives (Dirac string) is also present when dealing with the non-Abelian 't Hooft-Polyakov monopole when forcing the Higgs field to be along the Cartan sector.
 In addition, this is consistent with Eq. \eqref{Gqi}.
 From Eq. \eqref{comm}, we can write